Adaptive Distraction: Probing LLM Contextual Robustness with Automated Tree Search: Experiment

 \textbf{Models.} As shown in \autoref{tab:all_models}, we used four proprietary models in our experiments: GPT-4o \citep{hurst2024gpt}, GPT-4o-mini \citep{openai2024gpt4omini}, Claude-3.5-Sonnet \citep{anthropic2024claude35}, and o1-mini \citep{jaech2024openai}.
-Additionally, we included eight open-weight models: Gemma-2-2B, Gemma-2-27B \citep{gemma_2024}, Qwen2.5-1.5B, Qwen2.5-7B, Qwen2.5-72B \citep{qwen2,qwen2.5}, Llama-3.1-8B \citep{meta2024llama31_8b}, Llama-3.1-70B \citep{meta2024llama31_70b} and Phi-3.5-mini \citep{abdin2024phi}.
+Additionally, we included eight open-weight models: Gemma-2-2B, Gemma-2-27B \citep{gemma_2024}, Qwen2.5-1.5B, Qwen2.5-7B, Qwen2.5-72B \citep{qwen2,qwen2.5}, Llama-3.1-8B \citep{meta2024llama31_8b}, Llama-3.1-70B \citep{meta2024llama31_70b}, and Phi-3.5-mini \citep{abdin2024phi}.

-\textbf{Hyperparameter Setting.} We set the temperature to 0.7 during the perturbation generation phase to encourage more creative and reproducible responses.
-For the evaluation phase, we lowered the temperature to 0.001 to ensure the stability of the responses, with a maximum output length of 1,024 tokens.
-Additionally, we set $\alpha$ to 2 and $\gamma$ to 1 in all experiments.
-For other detailed hyperparameter settings, please refer to \hyperref[appendix:experiment_settings]{Appendix A.2}.
+\textbf{Hyperparameter Setting.} We set the temperature to 0.7 during the distraction generation phase to encourage more diverse and challenging outputs.
+For evaluation, we lowered the temperature to 0.001 to ensure response consistency, with a maximum output length of 1,024 tokens.
+Additionally, we set $\alpha = 2$ and $\gamma = 1$ for the value function used in the tree search.
+For other detailed hyperparameter settings, please refer to Appendix~\ref{appendix:experiment_settings}.